-When I wake up at five in the morning with a little bit of panic and think, “I’ve got a crowd of people coming for Labor Day.
-What am I going to serve?”
-I approach the menu by considering my entrées first.
-My go-to’s are grilled Premio sweet Italian sausage from Costco, hamburgers, and marinated chicken breasts.
+When I wake up in the morning a little panic-stricken thinking about what I’m going to prepare for a large crowd coming in for a holiday weekend cookout, I approach the menu by considering my entrée options first.
+My go-to’s are grilled Premio Sweet Italian Sausage from Costco, hamburgers, Brooks’s Pork Tenderloins, and marinated chicken breasts.
 Next, I consider my sides, which I prepare depending on what is in season.
-Often, though, I delegate the “sides” to guests.
-The beauty of that approach is you get to try other people’s specialties and that is always a fun and tasty option.
-Desserts are my favorite food to cook and for a summer cookout, I like to make a hotel-size pan of bread pudding using whatever fruit is in season, and also everyone’s favorite cookie, Italian Ricotta and Lemon Cookies.
+Often, though, I delegate the sides to guests.
+The beauty of this approach is you get to try other people’s specialties and that is always a fun and tasty option.
+Desserts are my favorite food to cook and for a large crowd, I like to make a hotel-sized pan of the ever crowd-pleasing Pumpkin Bread Pudding made with seasonal fruit instead of pumpkin and perhaps some Italian cookies like Sesame Seed Cookies or Ricotta and Lemon Cookies

-I was never a fan of grilled chicken breasts until I saw my good friend, Sheila Foley, a master at feeding huge crowds at her summer fests on the Sakonnet River in Tiverton, Rhode Island, pull out bags of pounded-flat marinated chicken breasts.
-The light bulb went off for me.
-Brilliant!
-A way to prepare chicken breasts so that when they are grilled they cook quickly and evenly throughout.
+I was never a fan of grilled chicken breasts until I saw my friend from Tiverton, R.I., Sheila Foley, a master at feeding huge crowds, carry Ziploc bags full of pounded-flat marinated chicken breasts to the grill.
+By pounding the breasts flat, Sheila could ensure the chicken would cook quickly and evenly throughout.
 I’ve been pounding chicken breasts ever since.

 Whole chicken breasts